Lifespan16-18 years in the wild and up to 33 years under human care

 Many rainforest animals are threatened by deforestation, habitat degradation, and the illegal wildlife trade.

-Visit our conservation pages for more information on projects that Mandai Nature supports, and to find out how you can get involved too.
+Visit Mandai Nature for more information on projects that we support, and to find out how you can get involved too.

 The IUCN Status